UbiquityDotNET/Llvm.NET/src/Interop/Ubiquity.NET.Llvm.Interop/ABI/Handles/ReadMe.md

 it isn't fully declared so the `NativeMarshalling` attribute doesn't exist for the source generator to see.
 Thus these were all generated from the `LlvmBindingsGenerator` from a basic template to create each distinct type with the proper marshalling attribute.

+The "sort of" part of things come from the idea that the handles could move to a distinct library where the sourcegen Could work as the code for the handles themseleves can avoid the `LibraryImportAttribute` source generator in favor of direct use of `DllImportAttribute` using only simple native blittable types.